saigonuguntla/Machine-Learning/README.md

 And you can see the [ML Algorithm from Scratch document here](MLscratch.pdf)

 ## Searching For Similarity
-You can see the [Linear-kNN-DecisionTree Regression document here](N1-Regression.pdf)
+You can see the [Notebook1 Regression document here](N1-Regression.pdf)